 Other factors to consider

 By combining a smart pricing strategy with a guest-facing service approach, you’ll be able to secure greater booking volume AND at a better price.
-But many hosts are unaware they may not get adequate cover through Airbnb or their insurer.
+But many hosts are unaware they may not get adequate cover through Airbnb or standard insurance.
+To protect your investment or find out why additional cover is usually needed, consider Airbnb insurance from Pikl – which we’ve designed to support hosts just like you.
+Alternatively, click on the link below to get a quote today.